 The acronym originates from discussions about the lack of qualified graduates to work in high-tech jobs in the US.
 Since its creation, governments and universities around the world have made attracting students to STEM courses a priority, in order to address this shortfall.
 In some cases, it’s also easier to immigrate to another country if you studied a STEM subject at degree level and are looking for work in that field.

-Explore universities and programs by subject
+Explore universities and programmes by subject

 Computer Science and Information Systems